tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/CookieAuthentication.md

 - an authentication handler, which should inherit from [AuthenticationHandler](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.authenticationhandler-1) class or implement the [IAuthenticationHandler](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.iauthenticationhandler) interface
 - an authentication options class, which should inherit from [AuthenticationSchemeOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.authenticationschemeoptions) class.

+> If `Cookie` or `JWT` authentication is all an application needs then there is no need to implement the three above elements.
+Asp.Net Core provides everything for authentication types like these.

 An Asp.Net Core application should have set the application's **default** authentication scheme.
-All the `AddAuthentication()` does is just this, it adds a scheme name as the application's **default** authentication scheme.
+All the `AddAuthentication()` method does is just this, it adds a scheme name as the application's **default** authentication scheme.

 > **NOTE**: always set a default authentication scheme, especially if working with Asp.Net Core 6 and earlier.